PigeonProtocolConsortium/pigeon-spec/message_format.md

 The steps to generate a valid identity are:

 1. Perform [Crockford Base32 encoding](https://www.crockford.com/base32.html) on an ED25519 public key.
-2. Concatenate the characters `FEED.` to the beginning of the string from step 1.
+2. Concatenate the characters `USER.` to the beginning of the string from step 1.

 ### Line 2: `Kind`